benchan911/tp/docs/DeveloperGuide.md

 `SortAttendanceListByName` and `SortAttendanceListByStatus` are subclasses of Command.
 They both allow the user to sort a attendance list by either the student's name or status.
 The two Commands will be discussed together in this section as they have similar behaviour.
-The methods `SortAttendanceListByName` and `SortAttendanceListByStatus` access a desired `attendanceList` and check whether the list is empty.
+The methods `SortAttendanceListByName` and `SortAttendanceListByStatus` access a desired `attendanceList` and check whether it is empty.
 If empty, it calls display() in UI and inform the user list is empty.
 Else, it will sort the `attendanceList` by the type mentioned in its method name.

 1. Edit attendance